-The American Pediatric Society names Dr. Megan A. Moreno as the recipient of the 2022 Norman J. Siegel Outstanding Science Award
+The American Pediatric Society names Dr. Chris Feudtner as the recipient of the 2023 Norman J. Siegel Outstanding Science Award

-HOUSTON, Nov.
-8, 2021 – The American Pediatric Society (APS) is pleased to announce Megan A. Moreno, MD, MSEd, MPH, as the recipient of the 2022 Norman J. Siegel Outstanding Science Award for her considerable contributions to pediatric science.
-The award will be presented to Dr. Moreno during the APS Presidential Plenary at the Pediatric Academic Societies 2022 Meeting.
+HOUSTON, Dec.
+5, 2022 – The American Pediatric Society (APS) is pleased to announce Chris Feudtner, MD, PhD, MPH, as the recipient of the 2023 Norman J. Siegel New Member Outstanding Science Award for his considerable contributions to pediatric science.
+The award will be presented to Dr. Feudtner during the APS Presidential Plenary at the Pediatric Academic Societies 2023 Meeting.

 The award was created in honor of one of the world’s leading nephrologists, Norman J. Siegel, MD, FASN.
 Dr. Siegel was an outstanding teacher and mentor, nurturing the early careers of numerous fellows and residents.
 Not only was he a leader within the medical community, but he also educated parents of the children he treated and left a lasting impression on their families.

-Prior to joining University of Wisconsin-Madison School of Medicine and Public Health, Dr. Moreno was an Associate Professor of Pediatrics at University of Washington.
-Dr. Moreno is a graduate of the Northwestern University and completed medical school at George Washington University.
+Prior to joining University of Pennsylvania School of Medicine, Dr. Feudtner was an Assistant Professor of Pediatrics at University of Washington.
+Dr. Feudtner is a graduate of Princeton University and completed medical school at University of Pennsylvania.

 About the American Pediatric Society